Riley Greene Player Props: Tigers vs. Royals

 Riley Greene At The Plate

-- Greene is hitting .299 with nine doubles, three triples, six home runs and 24 walks.
+- Greene has nine doubles, three triples, six home runs and 24 walks while hitting .295.

+- In 74.1% of his 58 games this season, Greene has picked up at least one hit.
+He's also had 18 multi-hit games.

-- In 10.5% of his games this season, he has homered, and 2.4% of his trips to the plate.
+- Looking at the 58 games he has played this year, he's homered in six of them (10.3%), and in 2.4% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.